 People looking to try edging with others should discuss it with them first.
 This will help determine whether or not the person is comfortable and interested in trying it.

-The following are answers to some common questions about edging:
+The following are answers to some common questions about edging.

 How does edging differ from anorgasmia?

-People who actively engage in edging can delay orgasms for a purpose.
-In contrast, those with anorgasmia cannot choose whether they have a delayed orgasm or not.
 Anorgasmia is a common issue in females but can also affect males.
 People with this condition experience long delays in reaching an orgasm.
-And while some individuals have lifelong anorgasmia, others may develop the condition in later life or in specific situations.
+While some individuals have lifelong anorgasmia, others may develop the condition in later life or in specific situations.

 How long should I edge myself?